tiabottger/tiabottger.github.io/_posts/2025-11-21-KC-Penn-Cove-data.md

 ## Questions
-- Any work done with processing mooring time series data?
+- Any work done with mooring time series data?
 - Plot something like this but with LO and Whidbey High-Res model comparison? <img width="700" alt="image" src="https://github.com/user-attachments/assets/b1de4e51-a56f-4f10-aee8-2c06498b9f4a" />